juannat7/bayesian_septic/README.md

 # Hierarchical Bayesian Modeling of Septic System Failure
 This project aims to apply a hierarchical bayesian modeling to infer the status of septic systems in Georgia.
-The hierarchy is on the basin level, and the input variables include the following:
+The hierarchy is either on (1) a single level (ie. _sub_-basin) or (2) two-level (ie. basin --> _sub_-basin).
+Baselines include pooled Bayesian and several ML models (eg. RF, boosting trees, SVC).

+## Quickstart
+1. Install requirements: `pip install -r requirements.txt`
+2. Run notebooks in the sequence, although each notebook is self-contained

+## Checklists
 - [x] Precipitation annual maxima
 - [x] Distance to water bodies
 - [x] Soil hydraulic conductivity